solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

 ## Abstract and learning objectives

-In this hands-on lab, you implement the steps to automate two business processes for a hospital network called Contoso.
-Contoso is looking to automate the business process of extracting data from claims form documents and insights from patient visit audio recordings.
-You will present the data in custom reports and Contoso's internal hospital portal.
+In this hands-on lab, you will learn to train a Form Recognizer model to extract data from images of documents and use Speech services to transcribe and translate audio.
+You will also learn to analyze transcribed text with Healthcare text analytics to extract medical terminology, medication dosages, and diagnoses.

-At the end of this hands-on lab, your ability to automate business processes by incorporating AI using cloud services will be improved.
+At the end of this hands-on lab, you will be better able to implement a business process automation solution that leverages Azure Cognitive Services.

 ## Overview